Kuehl-KIT/DoDaC/README.md

 ## Links and Resources
 - **Dataset Repository**: https://github.com/Kuehl-KIT/DoDaG
-- The repository contains the data set and further details.
+- The repository contains the data set and further information.

 ## Acknowledgments